GitAtom-PDX/GitAtom/README.md

 GitAtom can be configured to use automatic remote deployment.
 You will need access to the remote server to which you want to publish the blog.

-Create an ssh key.
-Configure remote server settings using `.ssh/config` (not necessary unless working with multiple ssh keys - see Troubleshooting)

 ### Initialization